mosemb/MultiAgentsSystemsProjectFinal/README.md

 This project is for Multi Agent Systems and Specifically showing the the Masters Degree Aquisition Process for the University of Genova.
-Jade was used in this project which runs on Java.
+Jade was used in this project which runs on Java   https://jade.tilab.com/ .

 To run the StudentChoice use the Supervisor.java or ThesisCommt.java file as the configurations file.
 The following arguments would surfice in the text parameters field.